Categories

 • Training of the cardiovascular system

 Together, these adaptations result in greater extraction of oxygen from the muscle, and consequently better aerobic capacity.
 Work at aerobic intensity mainly uses fats for energy, while anaerobic exercise uses carbohydrates.
-Through base training, the body learns to utilise oxygen and fat more effectively, increasing the level of athletic performance.
+Through base training, the body learns to utilize oxygen and fat more effectively, increasing the level of athletic performance.

 It is recommended to integrate muscle strengthening exercises (cycling and running), functional training and technique training into this phase.